Rose-STL-Lab/Zihao-s-Toolbox/README.md

 Uploaded data/2.txt to data/2.txt
 ```

+If you have installed [s5cmd](https://github.com/peak/s5cmd), `make` will automatically use it as the backend for S3 operations to improve performance.
+Otherwise, it will use [boto3](https://github.com/boto/boto3).

 For users without an S3 bucket, request access from the Nautilus matrix chat or use buckets provided by `rosedata.ucsd.edu`.
 You don't need a bucket for this tutorial.

 ### Remote Pod